KULL-Centre/CALVADOS/README.md

 - G. Tesei, K. Lindorff-Larsen.
 Improved predictions of phase behaviour of intrinsically disordered proteins by tuning the interaction range. _Open Research Europe_ (2022), 2(94).
 [DOI: 10.12688/openreseurope.14967.2](https://doi.org/10.12688/openreseurope.14967.2)
 - F. Cao, S. von Bülow, G. Tesei, K. Lindorff-Larsen.
 A coarse-grained model for disordered and multi-domain proteins. _Protein Science_ (2024), 33(11):e5172.
 [DOI: 10.1002/pro.5172](https://doi.org/10.1002/pro.5172)

+## Documentation

+The software architecture of CALVADOS and illustrative examples are described in:

+S. von Bülow*, Y. Yasuda#, F. Cao#, T. K. Schulze#, A. I. Trolle#, A. S. Rauh#, R. Crehuet#, K. Lindorff-Larsen*, G. Tesei* (# equal contribution)
+Software package for simulations using the coarse-grained CALVADOS model, arXiv 2025. https://doi.org/10.48550/arXiv.2504.10408

+The examples described in the paper can be found in the `examples` folder.

 ## Installation Instructions

 1. Make new conda environment for calvados